Skip to main content

 Remember, payments like groceries, gas, parking, utilities, day care, cable, taxes (if not included in your mortgage payment) are generally not included in your debt-to-income calculation.
 However, when you sit down to create a budget, be sure to include those items in your expense list.

 To get your ratio, divide the total of your monthly bills above by your pretax, gross monthly income.
 This calculation will result in a number that will reflect your DTI ratio as a percentage.
 For example, if the result of your calculation is 0.325, then your DTI is 32.5% when converted to a percentage.
-You can also use our free DTI Calculator.
+You can also use our free DTI Calculator to make it easy.

 • A debt-to-income ratio of 35% or less is considered good and debt should be manageable.